UniTime/unitime-doc/examination-pdf-reports.md

 * **Individual Reports**
 	* Include Class Schedule
-		* If checked, the recipient receives not only his/her examination schedule, but also his/her current class schedule
+		* If checked, the recipient receives not only their examination schedule, but also their current class schedule
 	* Date
 		* Only email instructors/students that have a change in their schedule since this date, email all when empty